japinell/KU-CBC-Homework-20-React-Portfolio/README.md

 ## Features

-The application is composed of components to enable reusing and plugging blocks as needed. **Props** are used to pass data between components, and **Hooks** to control the application flow (for instance, **useState** is used to conditionally render components based on the application state).
+The application features the use of **Components** to enable reusing and plugging in logic as needed, **Props** to pass data between components, and **Hooks** to control the application state and flow (for instance, **useState** is used to conditionally render components based on the application state, and to style the application conditionally).
 The application has been optimized for mobile devices using **Boostrap** library and **Custom CSS**.

 ![The application visual aspect.](./images/visual-aspect1.png)